Quick History (because some of this is in my memoir, duh.)

 After 20 successful years in real estate and one

-failed practice marriage, I exited on the next off ramp and changed directions, which really means I had a not-mid life crisis and ran away to Seattle to be a writer.
+failed practice marriage, I exited on the next off ramp and changed directions, which really means I had a not-quite-mid life crisis and ran away to Seattle to be a writer.

 I started living a secret life there as a blogger (alias Elaine Kaufman).
 Naturally!
 (See memoir.)